pacificclimate/modelmeta/README.rst

     $ make

-If you wish to install ``modelmeta`` using the standard methods follow the steps below.
+If you wish to install ``modelmeta`` manually, follow the steps below.

 #.
 Clone the repository::